Meet Robot Taste Testers: Will AI Inspire a Flavour Revolution?

 Almost every food you eat has gone through a similar process.
 Even dog food brands employ human taste testers.

-AI are integrated into almost every aspect of the modern economy.
-A machine that can identify and process taste like we can isn’t here yet – but it soon will be.
+AI (artificial intelligence) is integrated into almost every aspect of the modern economy.
+A machine that can identify and process taste the same way we human’s can isn’t here yet – but it soon will be.

-Silicon valley based startup Aromyx is developing a program that “digitize smell and taste”.
+Silicon Valley based startup Aromyx is developing a program that “digitizes smell and taste”.
 In effect, the company is trying to turn the way we experience the world into numbers that a computer might interpret.